Haufe-Lexware/wicked.node-saml-sdk/README.md

 ### `wickedSaml.initialize(wicked, serverId, callback)`

+Initialize the SAML library; calls the wicked API to retrieve information on the Authorization Server registration of the wicked configuration (see above).
+The `serverId` has to match the `auth-server` definition ID.

+Pass your `wicked-sdk` instance to the library here; `wicked-saml` will use its `apiGet` function.

 **Callback signature**: `function(err)` -- Does not return anything but an error, or `null` if successful.

 ### `wickedSaml.metadata()`